lemocla/Which-way-is-up/README.md

         A pdf version of the feature trade-off can been see [here](documentation/scope/Feature_trade_off.pdf)

-        This website will be developed as a minimal viable product with room for future improvements and releases incorporating additional features.
+        This website will be developed as a minimal viable product with room for future improvements and releases, incorporating additional features.

      - #### **Functional requirements**
         - To be able to sign-up using email address and secure password